Interreality 101: wtf it is and why VR designers should care.

 2. It feels good to work together

 And it feels good to be together.
 Interreality makes fertile ground for exploring new types of socialization and alternative modes of communication.
 As compared to increasingly popular social VR platforms (which are ironically difficult to use in tandem with conventional company), interreality allows for more opportunities to leverage shared space so that it enhances the shared experience.
 Most interreality interactions also involve some form of collaboration.
-Working together increases the willingness of people to try again and keep playing until their goal is reached; “Failing” or “losing” just turns into motivation to practice and adapt together.
-This togetherness often ends up being more important than any scorekeeping alone.
+Working together increases the willingness of people to try again and again until their goal is reached; “failing” or “losing” just turns into more motivation to practice and improve and adapt together.
+But this togetherness often ends up being more important than any improvements alone.
 After all, it still feels good to be together.

 3. Create imbalances

 Imbalanced interactions are those that create the need to work together in interreality.
 VR can be used as a tool to provide information than CR cannot.
 But it can also be used in order to take away information and control.
 Consider all the things you can’t see while wearing a headset, as well as what you can.
 Awareness of these asymmetrical access points to each reality is critical when designing interactions across them.
 Gaps in knowledge between parties turn the unknown into something to be discovered.
 Imbalanced sensory abilities also frequently allow for the incorporation of a mediator into the interaction.
 The imbalances however, must be balanced enough to engage both realities equally, in order to avoid effects like visual FOMO on the part of the CR party.
 A nice trick to avoid this is to have a motion trace or some other artifact generated by the performance for the participants to look at afterwards.

 4. Adjust the controls